docsforadobe/premiere-plugin-guide/docs/importers/selector-descriptions.md

 Sent during application startup.

-Describe the importer’s capabilities in the imImportInfoRec; all options are false by default.
+Describe the importer's capabilities in the imImportInfoRec; all options are false by default.

 The similarly named flags in imIndFormatRec.flags are obsolete and should not be used.